-Port Mirroring is a method of monitoring network traffic that forwards a copy of each incoming and/or outgoing packet from one port of the Switch to another port where the packet can be studied.
-This enables network managers to better monitor network performances.
+Port Mirroring is a method of monitoring network traffic.
+The Switch forwards a copy of each incoming and/or outgoing packet from one port of to another port on the Switch where the packet can be studied.
+It enables the manager to keep close track of switch performances.